-Just a reminder that most of these scholarships are annual!
+Just a reminder that most of these scholarships range from $100 to $1000, and are annual!
 So if you’ve missed the deadline to apply, don’t fret.
 Set reminders on your calendar to remind yourself to apply to these 1-2 months prior to their due date next year.

 For more information on the ANDEO Summer Abroad Scholarship, click here.